shyptia/test_task/README.md

 To test project:
 1. Clone this repository to you local machine.
 2. Open terminal in the project.
+3. Run command `npm install`
-3. Lauch server with `node rcv.js`.
+4. Lauch server with `node rcv.js`.
-3. Lauch `trni.js with `node trni.js`.
+5. Lauch `trni.js with `node trni.js`.
 Please enter you fullname.